 - Bullies fellow employees into submission

-- Treats superiors better then subordinates but is equally demanding of both
+- Treats superiors better than subordinates but is equally demanding of both

-- Shows lack of empathy which allows them to fire with ease and without cause
+- Shows a lack of empathy which allows them to fire with ease and without cause

 - Refuses to share credit when things go well